Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Small rooms that still need guest flexibility

-• People who prefer a more supportive seat for TV and laptop time
+• People who want a supportive seat for TV or laptop time

-• Hosts who want a pull-out without dedicating a big footprint
+• Hosts who want a pull-out without giving up much floor space

 Where it falls short

-• Twin mattress width limits how luxurious it feels for adult guests
+• Twin mattress feels narrow for some adult guests

 Joybird Eliot Twin Sleeper Sofa